noseka1/openshift-auto-upi/README.md

 * Red Hat Enterprise Linux 7
 * Fedora release 31

+Recommended memory size for the Builder host is at least 4GB RAM.

 ## Configuring RHEL8

 If you use RHEL8 on your Builder host, you will need to apply an additional configuration that is described in this section.